Luciasanchezg/htmed/README.md

 -   model.y.formula (characters): similar to model.m.formula but with
     the formulas for the fitted models for outcome.

-As you can see, we will make use of `data_models()` to generate this dataframe.
-By default, this function makes all possible combinations of the supplied vectors outcome, treatment and mediator.
-If the user is interested in compute just some specific models, we recommend to build a dataframe following the five-column structure of `models`.
+As you can see, we will use the `data_models()` function to generate this DataFrame.
+By default, this function makes all possible combinations of the supplied vectors for outcome, treatment and mediator.
+If the user is interested in compute just some specific models, we recommend to build a DataFrame following the five-column structure of `models`.

 ``` r
 # data("models_surv", package = "htmed")